literallybenjam/news-vertical/README.md

 ###  `<u>`  ###

 The `<u>` element should be used to mark up chinese (or similar) proper names.
 The optional class `title` should be set when marking up titles of works, and will produce a wavy underline.

+###  footnotes  ###

+Use `class="footnote"` to denote text with a footnote.
+Elements of this class should contain an element with `class="note"`, whose contents represent the footnote.
+The note text is only displayed when the cursor hovers over the footnote element.

 ##  Considerations:  ##